NADS-PROGRAMMER/Flashcard/README.md

 hook helps to manage and maintain different data that constantly changes based on the component rendered in the screen.

+# How to use this project

+1.)
+Click the 'New' button and provide the information needed to the modal that pops out.
+2.)
+You can see that there are three buttons
+- Add Question
+- Edit
+- Delete
+3.)
+If you add a question, if you want to see the questions that you created, you can click the created category to make the 'Question Modal' pops out.

 # Link of Project

 [Flashcard Project](https://flashcards-go.netlify.app/)